the guitar center experience post covid-19

 I detail my experience at Guitar Center after their reopening.

 At the time I recorded the podcast above, Guitar Center had recently just reopened.
-I went to the store in Plano, Texas.
 The experience was weird.

 While the GC Plano store did the best they could considering the current state of things, I'm really hoping what I encountered is not the new norm.
 If it is, that's enough of a reason for me not to go shopping there anymore.

 To be very clear, GC Plano did nothing wrong.
 But it's a guitar store.
 This is a business where everyone touches everything in close quarters, because that's how guitar stores work.
 That has now changed.

 Having everything in an ultra-sanitized state absolutely destroys the guitar store experience.
 Seeing everyone in masks and gloves, only allowing 10 people in the store at a time, spraying everything down and so on is not inviting at all.
 In fact, it's terrible.